Level/abstract-level/README.md

 WIP notes:

 - The constructor does not take a callback argument.
-Instead call `db.open()` if you wish to wait for opening (which is not necessary to use the database) or to capture an open error.
+Instead call `db.open()` if you wish to wait for opening (which is not necessary to use the database) or to capture an error.
+- Use of `level-errors` has been replaced with [error codes](#errors).

 ## Test Suite